-Grab your walking boots and head outdoors to discover some of Northern Ireland’s most scenic locations this year.
-Tourism Northern Ireland has put together some suggested winter walks for you to enjoy;
+Grab your walking boots and head outdoors to discover some of Northern Ireland’s most scenic locations.

 Early morning is arguably the best time to walk the Lagan Towpath as the mist hovers just above Belfast’s main river.
 The towpath starts just minutes away from Belfast City centre, and sets off along the river and canal systems through a variety of wetland, riverside meadows and mixed woodland as far as Lisburn.
 After passing through Lagan Meadows and Shaw’s Bridge this section of the towpath finishes at Sir Thomas and Lady Dixon Park, one of Belfast’s most popular parks.